Skyscanner/backpack-react-native/UNRELEASED.md

 - react-native-bpk-component-picker:
   - Added dark mode support.

+**Fixed:**

+- react-native-bpk-component-text:
+  - On iOS, `emphasize` font weight is now 700 to match other platforms.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).